forta-network/forta-bot-workshop/activity-1-large-token-transfers/README.md

 ## Description

-In this activity, we'll create a bot that detects large USDC transfers
+In this activity, we'll create a bot that detects large USDC transfers.
+The bot will filter events for transactions involving USDC, then will alert when the value exceeds 10,000 USDC.

-## Setup
+## Setup Environment

 ### Clone this repository
 ```bash